open-rmf/rmf_demos/rmf_demos_panel/README.md

 1. `gui_server` (port `5000`): Providing the static gui to the web client.
 Non RMF dependent
 2. `api_server` (port `8080`): Hosting all endpoints for gui clients to interact with RMF

-To create your own customize GUI, you will only require to replace the current `gui_server` package with your own custom implementation, while still interact with the existing `api_server`.
+To create your own custom GUI, you will only require to replace the current `gui_server` package with your own custom implementation, .
+The `api_server` remains the same.

 ---

 ## Note
 - Edit the `dashboard_config.json` to configure the input of the Demo World GUI Task Submission.
-The dashboard config file is located here: `rmf_dashboard_resources/$WORLD/dashboard_config.json`.
+The dashboard config file is located here: `rmf_demos_dashboard_resources/$WORLD/dashboard_config.json`.
 - server ip is configurable via `WEB_SERVER_IP_ADDRESS` in the `dashboard.launch.xml`
 - The `api_server` outputs and stores a summarized log: `web_server.log`.
 - cancel task will not be working.
 A fully functional cancel will be introduced in a future PR.